Overview

 OzTREKK Submits Your Complete Application(s)

-Once all your documents are in, OzTREKK will submit your application to the university!
-We’ll send you a confirmation email and provide an outcome date estimate.
+Once all your documents are in, we’ll submit your application to the university and send you a confirmation email with estimated outcome dates.

 This is the waiting period.
-It can be stressful, but now that your application is under assessment, we will share everything you need to know in this “layover” phase!
-This will include
+It can be stressful, but now that your application is under assessment, we’ll share everything you need to know in this “layover” phase:

-• resources for confident decision-making if you receive an offer (or multiple offers!);
+- Resources for confident decision-making if you receive an offer (or multiple offers!)

-• community connections (OzTREKK events and more!).
+- Community connections (OzTREKK events and more!)

 FAQs

-Have a look through our veterinary medicine FAQs.
-You’ll find info about prerequisites, program titles, practicing in Canada, and more.
 If you don’t find the answer you’re looking for, please contact us.
 We’re here to help!

 Can I apply if I’m only 17?